SynapseProject/synapse.core.net/docs/architecture.md

 ### Engines as a Proxy

 In order to simplify workflow processing, when considered as an end-to-end logical unit, a Synapse Engine can proxy Actions to other Synapse Engine instances.
 This is useful also when crossing network/firewall bourndaries to minimize exposing wide port ranges.
+Under this model, Action subtrees are detached from the main Plan and forwarded to a remote Engine for execution.

 ### Local Engine Processing Model